smartdevcode/firebase-module/docs/content/en/service-options/auth.md

 <alert type="info">
 <p><b>Please Note:</b></p>
-<p>This <u>does not authenticate the Firebase instance on the server</u>.
+<p>This <u>does not authenticate the Firebase Client SDK on the server</u>.
 While you will be able to know if a user is logged in or not and have access to its simplified properties, you <u>won't be able to do authenticated calls</u> on server-side.</p><br>
 <p>This means that all calls on server-side (e.g. fetching data via Firestore in fetch-hooks), which are protected by security rules, will still fail with <i>insufficient privileges.</i></p>
 <br>
 <p>Reason for this is that the Firebase JS SDK is a client-side library that is not built for authenticating multiple users.
 See the <nuxt-link to="/service-options/auth#serverlogin">serverLogin</nuxt-link> option for an <b>experimental</b> approach to solve this issue.</p>